zsong/kiwi/README.md

 Kiwi
 ====

-Kiwi is a javascript module which can do string interpolation.
+Kiwi is a light-weight JavaScript module for string interpolation.

 Example
 ===